WikGitHub/WikGitHub/README.md

 ## Hi!
 I'm Wiktoria 🪐

-### I'm a current MSc CompSci student at the University of Bath
+### I'm a current MSc CompSci student at the University of Bath and academy SWE at Made Tech
-- ⭐️ Alongside University assignments, I’m currently working on more advanced Python projects (in AI and RL)
+- ⭐️ Alongside my Masters, I’m currently working on more advanced Python projects (in AI - Reinforcement Learning and Machine Learning)
-- 👽 My masters project focus is on computer vision in the context of drug discovery
+- 👽 My Masters project focus is on Computer Vision in the context of drug discovery (Machine Learning)
-- 🌌 Goal for 2022: Have an active and consistant GitHub profile
+- 🌌 Goal for 2022: Have an active GitHub profile
 - 🌋 Fun fact: I'm an avid gamer!

 <img align="right" alt="image of laptop" width="260px" src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" />